Effective Gaussian Management for High-fidelity Scene Reconstruction

-where $ \mathcal{F} $ represents the function that transforms depth to normal map, $ \odot $ denotes element-wise multiplication. $ \mathbf{N} $ is normal supervision obtained from a pre-trained normal estimator and we update it in Eq. \eqref{eq:cases}.
-The Ground Truth (GT) mask $ \mathbf{M} $ is used for better optimization.
+where $\mathcal{F}(\cdot)$ converts depth to a normal map, $\odot$ denotes element-wise multiplication, and $\mathbf{N}$ is a normal supervision map produced by a pre-trained normal estimator (we updated it in Eq.~\eqref{eq:normal_update}).
+The ground truth mask $\mathbf{M}$ is applied to focus optimization on valid regions.